Generalized Long-Moody functors: Introduction

-Hence, the Long-Moody functors provide, by iteration, new families of (very) strong polynomial and weak polynomial functors of \textit{$\mathbf{Fct}\left(\mathfrak{U}\mathcal{G},R\textrm{-}\mathfrak{Mod}\right)$} in any degree.
-Therefore, this result allows to gain a better understanding of polynomial functors for mapping class groups and extends the scope of twisted homological stability to more sophisticated sequences of representations.
-These methods also introduce new tools to clarify the structures of weak polynomial functors in this context (see Proposition \ref{prop:classificationweakpoly}).\\
+Therefore the Long-Moody functors provide new families of (very) strong polynomial and weak polynomial functors of \textit{$\mathbf{Fct}(\mathfrak{U}\mathcal{G},R\textrm{-}\mathfrak{Mod})$} in any degree.
+This result allows one to gain a better understanding of polynomial functors for mapping class groups and extends the scope of twisted homological stability to more sophisticated sequences of representations.
+It is a precise measure of the fact that the Long-Moody functors produce more complicated (hence interesting) representations of families of groups, but not overly complicated since polynomiality is preserved.
+These methods also introduce new tools to clarify the structures of weak polynomial functors in this context; see Proposition \ref{prop:classificationweakpoly}.